What is For Sale By Owner?

 - Online Advertising: Several popular listing websites include HomeFinder.com and MLS.com (mentioned previously).
 You should also list your property on Facebook and Craigslist, too.
 Remember – the more places online where people can see your property, the more chance one of them will be the buyer you’re looking for.

 - Open House Hosting: It is always best to host open house days on either a Saturday or a Sunday, and it also works when good weather is forecast.
 Start advertising your open house event at least a week before the event, and set up signs on major roads near your home to guide viewers in.

 Step 4: Negotiating the Sale

-Without a real estate agent, you will have to negotiate directly with any potential buyers.
-Any negotiation is all about give-and-take, and you need to accept this right from the beginning.
+For sale buy owner means you will have to negotiate directly with potential buyers without a real estate agent.
+Any negotiation is about give-and-take; you need to accept this right from the beginning.